Harshapriya123/removenumbersfromfilenames/README.md

 # removenumbersfromfilenames

-This pyhton code will help us to rename numerous files (any number of files).
+This pyton code will help us to rename numerous files (any number of files).
 I have focused to remove numbers from files in the folder or directory